clarkevansteenderen/KG_watchlist_parallel/README.md

 * Download this GitHub repository, and unzip the project folder
 * Edit the **``WATCHLIST_INPUT_FILE.txt``** according to the specific project requirements
-* Upload the project folder to your High Performance Computer (HPC) of choice
+* Upload the project folder to your profile on a High Performance Computer (HPC) of choice
 * Access a node of the HPC that has access to the Internet (since GBIF downloads require an Internet connection), e.g ``ssh cvansteenderen@globus.chpc.ac.za``
 * cd to the relevant directory on your HPC profile
 * Add the most recent version of R as a module, e.g. ``module load chpc/BIOMODULES R/4.2.0``
-* Run ``for p in {1..48}; do nohup Rscript KG_run.R "${p}" &> "RUNS/RUN${p}/RUN${p}.out" & done``
+* Run ``for p in {1..48}; do nohup Rscript KG_run.R "${p}" &> "RUNS/RUN${p}/RUN${p}.out" & done`` in the console

 ## 🪲 Workflow

 This collection of R scripts follows the pipeline below:

-* Input an Excel file containing a list of the genus and species names of invasive organisms of interest
+* Input an Excel file containing a list of the genus and species names of invasive organisms of interest (e.g. from the Global Register of Introduced and Invasive Species [GRIIS](https://griis.org/) database)
-* Supply the name of a country that is under potential threat from these species (focal country)
+* Input the name of a country that is under potential threat from these species (focal country)
-* Remove all species already recorded in the focal country, and endemic species from the list
+* Remove all (1) all taxa already recorded in the focal country, and (2) endemic species (if available) from the list
 * The list of species will be divided into 48 smaller subsets to enable parallel processing
-* Input a list of the Köppen-Geiger zones present in the focal country (target zones)
+* Input a list of the Köppen-Geiger zones present in the focal country
 * Download all occurence records from GBIF for the taxa in the input list
 * Extract the KG climate zone for each occurence record (GPS location)
-* Score whether the KG zones where the [invasive] species occur are shared with the KG zones present in the focal country (0 or 1)
+* Score whether the KG zones where the invasive species occur are shared with the KG zones present in the focal country (0 or 1)
 * Score the total number of records per species that share a KG zone with the focal country, and the overall proporpion
 * Score the total, and proportion of, records present in each target KG zone, and also record whether there are any records from the focal country already
 * Output a single summary table
-* A logfile will be written to the directory, called ``LOGFILE.txt``, which will display a list of any species names where errors occurred.
+* A logfile will be written to the directory, called ``SKIPPED_SP_LOGFILE.txt``, which will display a list of any species names where errors occurred.
 These species are skipped.

 ## Troubleshooting